Structure

 Adrian is a member of CPA Australia and the Institute of Directors, and is a Fellow of Leadership New Zealand.
 He holds a Bachelor of Science from the University of Queensland and a Bachelor of Commerce and Administration from Victoria University of Wellington.

-Phil de Joux, Director
+Phil de Joux

 Phil is a seasoned executive with extensive commercial, operational, and corporate affairs experience at in New Zealand’s corporate and government sectors.
 He is currently Chief Bulk Cargo, Engagement and Sustainability Officer at Lyttelton Port Company.